-Nathan A. Finn [follow on Twitter] is Associate Professor of Historical Theology and Baptist Studies at Southeastern Baptist Theological Seminary.
-He also serves as the Theological Advisor and Coordinator for Between the Times.
-He is the editor of a new edition of Robert Hall Sr.’s Help to Zion’s Travellers and co-editor of Ministry by His Grace and For His Glory.
-He has also contributed chapters to many books, most recently Southern Baptist Identity: An Evangelical Denomination Faces the Future, The Great Commission Resurgence: Fulfilling God’s Mandate in Our Time, Southern Baptists, Evangelicals, and the Future of Denominationalism, and Those Who Must Give an Account: A Study of Church Membership and Church Discipline.
-He also serves as a book review editor for Themelios.
-Nathan is married to Leah and is the father of four children (one unborn and due April 2013).
-Nathan is an elder at the First Baptist Church of Durham.
+Nathan A. Finn is Associate Professor of Historical Theology and Baptist Studies at Southeastern Baptist Theological Seminary.
+He also serves as the Theological Advisor and Coordinator for Between the Times and is a fellow for the L. Russ Bush Center for Faith and Culture.
+He is the editor of Help to Zion’s Travellers, co-editor of Ministry by His Grace and For His Glory, and has contributed chapters to many books, most recently Adoniram Judson: A Bicentennial Appreciation of the Pioneer American Missionary, Those Who Must Give an Account: A Study of Church Membership and Church Discipline, and Southern Baptists, Evangelicals, and the Future of Denominationalism.
+He has also published essays in numerous scholarly journals and popular periodicals.
+He serves as a book review editor for Themelios and is a series editor for the forthcoming Works of Andrew Fuller project.
+Nathan is married to Leah, is the father of four children, and is an elder at the First Baptist Church of Durham.
 His personal website can be found at Christian Thought & Tradition.

-Alvin L. Reid [follow on Twitter] is professor of evangelism and student ministry at Southeastern Baptist Theological Seminary,where he occupies the Bailey Smith Chair of Evangelism.
-Alvin is the author of numerous books, including Radically Unchurched, Raising the Bar, Join the Movement, and Evangelism Handbook: Biblical, Spiritual, Intentional, Missional.
+Alvin L. Reid is Professor of Evangelism and Student Ministry at Southeastern Baptist Theological Seminary,where he occupies the Bailey Smith Chair of Evangelism.
+Alvin is the author of numerous books, including As You Go: Creating a Missional Culture of Gospel-Centered Students, Radically Unchurched, Raising the Bar, Join the Movement, and Evangelism Handbook: Biblical, Spiritual, Intentional, Missional.
 He is also co-author, with Southeastern ethicist Mark Liederbach, of The Convergent Church: Missional Worshipers in an Emerging Culture.
 He is a popular conference speaker and evangelist, and he plays a mean bass guitar.
 Alvin is married to Michelle and is the father of two children.
 The Reids are members of Richland Creek Community Church in Wake Forest, North Carolina.
 Alvin’s personal website can be found at AlvinReid.com.

-George Robinson [follow on Twitter] serves as Assistant Professor of Missions & Evangelism at Southeastern Baptist Theological Seminary.
+George Robinson serves as Richard and Gina Headrick Chair of World Missions and Assistant Professor of Missions and Evangelism at Southeastern Baptist Theological Seminary.
 Prior to joining faculty at SEBTS, George served as a church planter and trainer in South Asia and several Latin American countries with e3 Partners Ministries, an associate pastor and interim pastor in Georgia, an ISC missionary with the International Mission Board in South Asia, and a public school Social Studies teacher.
 He holds the D.Miss. from Western Seminary, M.Div. with International Church Planting from SEBTS, and the BA in Political Science from University of Georgia.
-George is the author of Striking the Match: How God is using Ordinary People to Change the World through Strategic Short-term Missions, Assistant Editor for www.globalmissiology.org and contributor to several books and resources including www.viewthestory.com.
+George is the author of Striking the Match: How God is using Ordinary People to Change the World through Strategic Short-term Missions, Assistant Editor for www.globalmissiology.org, and contributor to several books and resources including www.viewthestory.com.
 George and his beautiful bride Catherine live in historic Wake Forest, NC with their three children and are members of North Wake Church.